Julian Henry Lowenfeld: Life

 Pushkin's Little Tragedies, translated into verse by Lowenfeld, were staged at the Baryshnikov Arts Center in New York in 2009.

 Performances

 Lowenfeld has recited, in both Russian and English, at theatrical and musical productions around the world.

 Awards

-In 2007 Lowenfeld translated the video collection Animated Soviet Propaganda (4 DVDs), which won the New York Times' "Critics' Choice" Award.
+In 2007, Lowenfeld translated the video collection Animated Soviet Propaganda (4 DVDs), which won the New York Times' "Critics' Choice" Award.

 Lowenfeld's dual language compilation titled My Talisman: The Poetry & Life of Alexander Pushkin earned him the prestigious Russian art and literature ‘Petropol’ prize in 2010.

-In 2012 his translation of the Russian bestseller Everyday Saints and Other Stories won first prize at New York's Read Russia 2012 Festival.
+In 2012, his translation of the Russian bestseller Everyday Saints and Other Stories won first prize at New York's Read Russia 2012 Festival.
 Over a million books were printed and over 3 million digital copies sold worldwide by 2012.

-For his "outstanding literary translations and dedicated efforts to popularize Russian culture in the English language" Lowenfeld was awarded the Friendship and Cooperation Medal from the Russian Federal Agency Rossotrudnichestvo in 2013.
+For his "outstanding literary translations and dedicated efforts to popularize Russian culture in the English language" Lowenfeld has received numerous prizes and awards.

 Religious beliefs

 In year 2012 Julian Henry Lowenfeld was baptized into Christian Orthodox faith in Moscow's Sretensky Monastery.